Call for Submissions Rules & Guidelines

 A free-standing bulletin board (4′ high x 8′ wide) will provide display space for presentations.
 The audience circulates among the posters, stopping to discuss papers of particular interest to them.
 Poster presentations should incorporate illustrative materials such as tables, graphs, photographs, and large-print text, and materials should be clearly readable from a distance of three feet (primary text font should be 20 points or larger, and headings font at least 30 points).
 No audio visual equipment can be used.

-A maximum of 15 presenters or authors may be included with the submission.
-Presenters should bring at least 50 handouts of the complete presentation to distribute at the poster session.
+A maximum of 15 presenters or authors may be included with the submission and included in the program.

 To Submit a Teaching Institute Poster — Enter the following information:

 The APS Student Caucus sponsors two research award competitions for students each year at the convention: the Student Research Award and the RISE Research Award.
 All APS Student Affiliates are eligible to submit their research to be considered for the awards.
 Please visit the APSSC Awards page for information on the awards.